Australia mulls tougher cybersecurity laws after data breach

-CANBERRA, Australia (AP) — The Australian government said on Monday it was considering tougher cybersecurity rules for telecommunications companies after Optus, the nation’s second-largest wireless carrier, reported personal data of 9.8 million customers had been breached.
+CANBERRA, Australia (AP) — The Australian government said on Monday it is considering tougher cybersecurity rules for telecommunications companies after Optus, the nation’s second-largest wireless carrier, reported the breach of personal data from 9.8 million customers.

-Optus said Thursday it had become aware the day before of the cyberattack breaching details of 9.8 million people — within Australia’s population of 26 million.
+Optus said last Thursday it had become aware the day before of the cyberattack which obtained the details of 9.8 million people — within Australia’s population of 26 million.

 “The breach is of a nature that we should not expect to see in a large telecommunications provider in this country,” O’Neil said.